cncf/kubestronaut/FAQ.md

 * Existing Kubestronauts will receive their new voucher certifications in January of each year their status is maintained.

-## Is the jacket only given once?
-Let's say my certs expired and I regained them again at a later date.
-Am I considered a new Kubestronaut and issued another jacket, vouchers and so on?
+## If I lose my status as a Kubstronaut but then regain it at a later point, do I get another jacket, vouchers and other benefits?

 As a former Kubestronaut who requalifies, you will once again enjoy the same benefits as all other Kubestronauts, with the exception of the jacket, since a Kubestronaut can only receive one single Kubestronaut jacket during his lifetime.